1.0

 Self-host is a first-class citizen.

-Self-host is on the Enterprise tier today only because that's where we put the support agreement, not because the software is different.
-We expect a fraction of customers to choose self-host — but we want that to be a real choice, not a marketing line that turns into a six-month "professional services engagement" when you actually ask for it.
+Self-hosting is offered through an enterprise services agreement because it carries a separate deployment and support obligation, not because the software is different.
+We expect a fraction of customers to choose self-host — but we want that to be a real choice, not a different product edition with gated modules.

 5.0